-One of the Polish food products registered as EU Protected Designation of Origin (PDO) is "Karp zatorski", which is farmed in three municipalities of the Małopolskie Voivodeship.
-The unique quality and flavour of "Karp zatorski" are created thanks to its over 700-year-old special local method of farming, as well as the unique geographical and natural conditions of the region.
+One of the Polish food products registered as EU Protected Designation of Origin (PDO) is "Karp zatorski" (carp from Zator), which is farmed in three municipalities of the Małopolskie Voivodeship.
+The unique quality and flavour of "Karp zatorski" are created thanks to its over 700-yearold special local method of farming, as well as the unique geographical and natural conditions of the region.